jagatjeevan/jagatjeevan/content/micro-frontend.md

 - Maintain ADRs

 ## Do we want MFE or not?
-It is highly recommended not to think of *mfe from scratch but keep the code modular.
-Moving the code from monolithic code to *mfe is a journey.
+- It is highly recommended not to think of *mfe from scratch but keep the code modular.
+- Moving the code from monolithic code to *mfe is a journey.
+- Have domain boundaries clearly stated.
+- Check on the pattern you would like to use in your application.
+- It adds complexity.
+Look at the complexity vrs advantages before trying out.
+- Play a devils advocate to be sure the problem statement is solved by microfrontend.

 ## References
 https://martinfowler.com/articles/micro-frontends.html